 Some dogs do not like their feet getting wet.
 Hope some of these links help!

 My 4 year old male, neutered Siberian Husky is peeing after being house trained.
 We lost his companion in 2008, and he and I suffered terribly.
 However, it didn't start then.
 Two years ago, my husband rescued a female Lab/Pit mix.
+We had her spayed immediately and they got along splendidly, no problems.

 I have a 2 year old male dog that has started peeing in the house.
 I've talked very straight to him; he hides when I yell at him.
 I don't know what do.
 Please help.